Contact the NCDD Team

 The best way to get in touch with us is via our Contact Form.
 Otherwise, you can call, email, or write NCDD at…

 General email: email@example.com (goes to Joy)

-In addition to her work with NCDD, Sandy has consulted for such organizations as the Corporation for National Service, the Centers for Disease Control and Prevention and the Kettering Foundation in the areas of intergroup dialogue, public participation and deliberative democracy.
-Sandy currently serves on the advisory boards of the Participatory Budgeting Project and Living Room Conversations, and has served on the Board of the National Issues Forums Institute and the Steering Committee of the Deliberative Democracy Consortium.
+In addition to her work with NCDD, Sandy serves as a Research Deputy for the Kettering Foundation.
+She has consulted for such organizations as the Corporation for National Service and the Center for Disease Control in the areas of intergroup dialogue and public engagement.
+Sandy currently serves on the advisory board of the Participatory Budgeting Project, and has served on the Board of the National Issues Forums Institute, the Steering Committee of the Deliberative Democracy Consortium, and others.
 Sandy has an M.A. in international management from SIT Graduate Institute.
 Sandy can be contacted at sandy [at] ncdd [dot] org.
 Learn more about Sandy or look over her writings and resources.

 Joy Garman, Office Manager

-NCDD has grown from a Coalition of 50 in late 2002 to a Coalition of over 1,700, with over 25,000 people on our main email Updates list.
-Processing new members, coordinating and managing our database and listservs, and managing our financial records are critically important to NCDD’s effectiveness, and Joy has managed all of these things since early 2006.
+NCDD has grown from a Coalition of 50 in late 2002 to a Coalition of more than 2,200 members and 34,000 subscribers.
+Processing new members and renewals, coordinating and managing our database, member directory and listservs, and managing our financial records are critically important to NCDD’s effectiveness, and Joy has managed all of these things swimmingly since early 2006.
 Joy can be contacted at joy [at] ncdd [dot] org.
-Learn more about Joy.
+More about Joy.

 The NCDD Board of Directors